Home » Job Description » Drilling Rig Personnel Organization In Oil & Gas

 Rig Tool Pusher.

 The tool pusher is in charge of the drilling rig and crew members needed in the drilling operations.
-He generally has good experience in drilling operations and relevant equipment and is the main liaison between the drilling rig company and the operating oil and gas company.
+He generally has good experience in drilling operations and relevant equipment and is the primary liaison between the drilling rig company and the operating oil and gas company.

 Check Also Tool Pusher Job Vacancies